Study: Women with Heart Disease Ignoring Exercise Guidelines

 More than 50 percent of women in a major study weren’t exercising enough, despite the fact that heart disease is the number one cause of death among American women.
-And the number women who get little to no exercise is growing, researchers from Johns Hopkins Medicine found.
+And the number of women who get little to no exercise is growing, researchers from Johns Hopkins Medicine found.
 The researchers analyzed self-reported data from the U.S. Agency for Healthcare Research and Quality’s Medical Expenditure Panel Survey, conducted between 2006 and 2015 and included 18,000 women with heart disease, ages 18 and 75.

 “Can’t say I’m surprised with Hopkins’ findings,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “Women lead busy lives.
-Many of have careers, take care of their home, raise their children and care for elderly relatives.
+Many have careers, take care of their home, raise their children and care for elderly relatives.
 Sometimes there’s just not enough hours in the day for women to exercise, so it falls off their to-do list.”

 Unfortunately, a sedentary lifestyle is linked to a higher risk for a heart attack and other risk factors such as coronary artery disease, type 2 diabetes, obesity, high blood pressure and high cholesterol.